Archived Seminar: Engineering the Bio/Nano Interface for Enhanced Nano-Immunotherapy

 Pioneers in Biomedical Research Seminar presented by the Fralin Biomedical Research Institute at VTC

 Self-assembled nanobiomaterials that are engineered to achieve specific biodistributions and mechanisms of degradation hold great promise for controlled stimulation of the immune system.
-Taking advantage of the morphological flexibility of self-assembled systems, Dr. Scott's research aims to mimic various structures and biochemical mechanisms of pathogens to enhance cell-selective intracellular delivery and treatment efficacy during immunotherapy.
+Taking advantage of the morphological flexibility of self-assembled systems, we aim to mimic various structures and biochemical mechanisms of pathogens to enhance cell-selective intracellular delivery and treatment efficacy during immunotherapy.
+Dr. Scott and his team specifically approach this by synthesizing, assembling and optimizing in vitro and in vivo a range of nanostructures loaded with strategically selected combinations of immunostimulants to achieve controlled activation or suppression of the immune system.
+Dr. Scott will present some of our ongoing work in the area of novel nanobiomaterials development and interactions at the bio/nano interface, as well as recent applications of our materials for the controlled modulation of cells for a variety of therapeutic applications, including cell/organ transplantation, vaccination, and treatment of atherosclerosis, glaucoma and infectious diseases.

 This is a free event hosted by the Fralin Biomedical Research Institute and co-sponsored by the institute's Cancer Research Group.
 The Fralin Biomedical Research Institute Pioneers in Biomedical Research Program offers the expertise of a range of scientists who are exploring frontiers in biomedical research.
 These seminars are open to Virginia Tech and Carilion Clinic faculty, students, and staff.